Tech-at-DU/Magic-8Ball-Swift4/P4-Adding-UI/content.md

 Right now our shake button is squished because the new title text is longer than the width of the button.
 To fix that we'll change the _frame_ of the button.

-The _frame_ of an object refers to a object's X and Y position and it's size (height and width.)
+The _frame_ of an object refers to a object's X and Y position and it's size (height and width).

 We can view our current skip button's frame in the _Size Inspector_.